sunglyoungKim/Magma/README.md

 * **UI Navigation:** We can finetune this model for specific UI navigation tasks, such as web navigation or mobile navigation.
 The model can achieve superior performance on these tasks.

 * **Robotics Manipulation:** Our model can be further finetuned for robotics tasks given its general agentic capabilities as a vision-language-action model.
-After finetuning, our model significantly outperms the state-of-the-art models such as OpenVLA on robotics manipulation tasks.
+After finetuning, our model significantly outperforms the state-of-the-art models such as OpenVLA on robotics manipulation tasks.

 ## Bias, Risks, and Limitations